-Most recently, Mr. Korniczky was lead counsel for Defendants HTC Corporation, HTC America and Exdea Inc. (collectively "HTC") in a patent infringement action brought by WiLAN, Inc. in the Eastern District of Texas.
+Recently, Mr. Korniczky was lead counsel for Defendants HTC Corporation, HTC America and Exedea Inc. (collectively HTC ) in a patent infringement action brought by WiLAN, Inc. in the Eastern District of Texas.
 WiLAN alleged that HTC infringed its standard essential patent (SEP) covering the 3GPP HSDPA mobile phone standard.
 After a six day trial, the jury awarded a complete defense victory finding that HTC did not infringe the asserted patent, and that the patent claims are invalid based on anticipation and/or obviousness.

 Mr. Korniczky was also lead counsel for Defendants HTC Corporation and HTC America, Inc. in a two-patent infringement action brought by Intellect Wireless in the Northern District of Illinois.
 At trial, the Honorable William T. Hart ruled that Intellect Wireless had engaged in inequitable conduct before the Patent Office rendering the patents unenforceable and dismissed the lawsuit.
+The decision was upheld on appeal to the Federal Circuit and, subsequently, the case was found to be exceptional, and Intellect Wireless and its litigation counsel were held jointly and severally liable for HTC's attorney fees and costs.
 The patents covered wireless portable communication devices that receive and display caller ID information, non-facsimile pictures, video messages and/or Multimedia Messaging Service.

-Mr. Korniczky is registered to practice before the U.S. Patent and Trademark Office, and has significant experience prosecuting patent applications.
-He utilizes his combined prosecution and litigation background to advise clients on business oriented IP licensing and portfolio development strategies.
+Mr. Korniczky is registered to practice before the U.S. Patent and Trademark Office, and has significant experience prosecuting patent applications and handling reexamination and IPR procedures.
+He utilizes his combined prosecution and litigation background to provide strategic counseling to clients on business oriented IP licensing and portfolio development plans.
 He has successfully designed and implemented value-added strategies to raise venture capital, generate licensing revenue, cross-license competing IP and position companies for acquisition.